rj45/starjay/docs/cpu_isa_manual.md

 Sets the CSR specified by the popped top of stack to the next on stack value (which is then popped).

 This instruction is only available in kernel mode.
-Implementations may choose to raise an illegal instruction exception if executed in user mode.
+An illegal instruction exception is expected to be raised if executed in user mode.

 ##### 3.4.24. `llw` - Load Local Word